Mastery (2012) offers a review and guide on the steps that it takes to achieve mastery at anything you choose.

 - Too big praises or too much friendliness upon first meeting are signs of envy and you should be guarded

-- To avoid envy ask for advice, self deprecate, show some weakness
+- To avoid envy ask for advice, self-deprecate, and show some weakness

 - Hide your rebellious streak in the beginning -until you’re at the top-